mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![Instagram post showing boarding pass](/img/sunburnt-country/instagrampost.PNG) *The since-deleted Instagram post showing the boarding pass and baggage receipt.
 This picture and I have been through a lot together.*

+In the caption, Tony Abbott is being all like "coming back home from japan 😍😍  looking forward to seeing everyone! climate change isn't real 😌 ok byeee".

+But why is my friend sending this to me?

 #### Boarding passes
 My friend[^hoggemoade] (who we will refer to by their group chat name, 𝖍𝖔𝖌𝖌𝖊 𝖒𝖔𝖆𝖉𝖊) is asking[^onbehalf] whether I can "hack this man" not because I am the kind of person who regularly commits 𝒄𝒚𝒃𝒆𝒓 𝒕𝒓𝒆𝒂𝒔𝒐𝒏 on a whim, but because we'd recently been talking about boarding passes.